Gastrointestinal (GI) bleeding is bleeding in the digestive tract.

 |Copyright © Nucleus Medical Media, Inc.|

-- Esophagus—the muscular tube that transports food from the throat to the stomach
+- Esophagus—the tube that moves food from the mouth to the stomach

 - Large intestine